Building Resilience To Thrive During Times Of Stress And Pressure At Work

 Having resilience creates security in a constantly changing world.

 At work, people with lower levels of resilience tend to become disengaged, unproductive and struggle with low self esteem during periods of pressure, stress and change.
-They are also more prone to illness and emotional distress often resulting in time off work.
+They are more prone to illness and emotional distress often resulting in time off work.

 I failed to see the opportunities in the change or to focus on what I could control or influence.
 I felt overwhelmed and angry and my confidence in my abilities plummeted.